BREAST LIFT PHOTO GALLERY

 - One breast lower than the other

 Prospective patients should note that a breast lift alone will not increase the size of the breast.
-For those who wish to increase breast size as well as improve breast shape, request a breast lift with implants or a breast lift and augmentation.
+For those who wish to increase breast size as well as improve breast shape, Dr. Samson may be able to recommend a breast lift with implants, or a breast lift and augmentation.

 Techniques or Options